desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 ```

 ### Approval
-Returns operator that can access all of the owner's tokens.
+Returns an access owned by the given spender to the given token.
 This message has the following parameters:
 * `token_id`: Id of the target token;
 * `spender`: Address who has the sending/transferring access to the given token;
 * `include_expired`: the trigger to filter out expired approvals, unset or false will exclude expired approvals.